-- (1) To measure and analyze the farm amd non-farm employment pattern of the landless poor households; - (2) To find out sectorwise, typologywise and genderwise employment and wage variation; and - (3) To recommend policies and strategies to promote rural non-farm employment in Bangladesh.
+- (1) To measure and analyze the farm and non-farm employment pattern of the landless poor households; - (2) To find out sectorwise and typologywise employment and wage variation; and - (3) To recommend policies and strategies to promote rural non-farm employment in Bangladesh.

-2.0 METHODOLOGY
+2. Methodology